Trisotto/Petys/README.md

 # Petys

-A small business analysis of *Petys*, fictitious store, sales using Power BI.
+A small business analysis of *Petys*, fictitious store, sales using Power BI for the development and publication of an interactive dashboard with relevant indicators about the business, in a clear and fast way.

 ## Prerequisites